 One organization that completely overhauled its performance management process into a more engaging, beneficial practice is Goldman Sachs.

-The global investment firm was notorious for its singular and rigorous annual review process, which reduced employees to a numerical score and cutting about 5% of employees each year.
+The global investment firm was notorious for its singular and rigorous annual review process, which reduced employees to a numerical score and cut about 5% of employees each year.

-They’ve revamped this outdated system to instead include a more well-rounded “grading” system and more frequent performance check-ins with management.
+They’ve revamped this outdated system, instead including a more well-rounded “grading” system and more frequent performance check-ins with management.

-Coupled with the e-learning benefits discussed earlier, learning and development has become more ingrained into employees’ day-to-day roles.
+Coupled with the e-learning benefits discussed earlier, learning and development have become more ingrained into employees’ day-to-day roles.

 Ultimately this generally leads to increased employee efficiency and morale - and thus, satisfaction.